-- Switch to a repayment mortgage – If it is affordable for you to switch to a repayment mortgage, most mortgage lenders will allow you to do this.
+- Switch to a repayment mortgage – If it is affordable for you to switch to a standard repayment mortgage, most mortgage providers will allow you to do this.
 The monthly repayment basis will include both the interest and the loan capital.

 - Switch to a retirement interest-only mortgage – If you are an older borrower, this could be one viable option if you are able to make the required monthly payment on this type of mortgage.

 - Remortgage to a lower rate and overpay – It’s possible to reduce your interest fees and free up cash to make your overpayments if you choose this option.

 - Equity release – If you are over the age of 55, you could consider releasing equity with a lifetime mortgage or an equity release mortgage.
 Equity released from your home would grant you the option of staying in your property without having to pay off the balance on your mortgage.

 - Repossession – This is the worst possible outcome so it is worth exploring your other options first.
 If there is a viable repayment vehicle available, you should consider that before your home falls into repossession.
 Talk to a mortgage broker such as ourselves for tailored advice related to your personal circumstances.

 If you are currently on an interest-only mortgage and need mortgage advice related to your mortgage terms, contact us for a no-obligation chat.
 A mortgage advisor will explore your options on interest only mortgages with you if you want to extend your mortgage or switch to a new lender with a more affordable repayment plan and reduce your monthly repayments.